-Board Risk Oversight

-The Board of Trustees has a standing independent Audit Committee with a separate chair, Mark H. Taylor.
-The Board is responsible for overseeing risk management, and the full Board regularly engages in discussions of risk management and receives compliance reports that inform its oversight of risk management from its Chief Compliance Officer at quarterly meetings and on an ad hoc basis, when and if necessary.
-The Audit Committee considers financial and reporting risk within its area of responsibilities.
+Board Risk Oversight.
+The Board is comprised of Mr. Seruma and two Independent Trustees with an Audit Committee with a separate chair.
+The Board is responsible for overseeing risk management, and the full Board regularly engages in discussions of risk management and receives compliance reports that inform its oversight of risk management from Mr. Seruma in his role as Chief Compliance Officer at quarterly meetings and on an ad hoc basis, when and if necessary.
+The Audit Committee considers financial and reporting the risk within its area of responsibilities.
 Generally, the Board believes that its oversight of material risks is adequately maintained through the compliance-reporting chain where the Chief Compliance Officer is the primary recipient and communicator of such risk-related information.

-Trustee Qualifications
+Trustee Qualifications.
 Generally, the Trust believes that each Trustee is competent to serve because of their individual overall merits including: (i) experience, (ii) qualifications, (iii) attributes and (iv) skills.